-Concourse is a continuous integration tool that lets you build, scale, and monitor pipelines outside of your Pivotal Platform deployment.
+Concourse is a continuous integration tool that lets you build, scale, and monitor pipelines outside of your Ops Manager deployment.
 Using Concourse, you can set up production pipelines to deploy and manage your apps in real time.
-Pivotal Concourse is an officially supported, long-term-stable version distributed through Pivotal Network.
+Concourse for VMware Tanzu is an officially supported, long-term-stable version distributed through VMware Tanzu Network.

-Pivotal Concourse is distributed as both a BOSH release and a Helm Chart.
+Concourse for VMware Tanzu is distributed as both a BOSH release and a Helm Chart.

 The BOSH release requires the operator to install and maintain an independent BOSH Director.